Computer-Controlled

 Milling Preparation

 To prepare for milling, I imported the design into Fusion 360.
 Here I ran into the first challenge: Fusion 360 does not support N-gons (polygons with more than four edges).
-My Houdini model had to be converted into a mesh with 3-4 sided polygons using the Divide SOP (Surface Operator) in Houdini.
+My Houdini model had to be converted into a mesh with 3- or 4-sided polygons using the Divide SOP (Surface Operator) in Houdini.
 This caused some loss of clearly defined edges, but allowed the model to import into Fusion.

 Unfortunately, this was not my only issue.
 Fusion also requires solid bodies for milling operations.
-Unlike other software (for example Blender, 3ds Max, Rhino, and Maya), this type of 3D object does not use visible mesh segments, but only volume.
+Unlike polygon-based geometry in other software (for example Blender, 3ds Max, Rhino, and Maya), this type of 3D object is defined by volume rather than visible mesh segments.
 I tried converting the object inside Fusion 360, but even after converting, the faces could not be selected reliably.
 Because of this, I recreated the object in Fusion using a parametric sketch and extrusions.
 This then allowed me to select every edge and face for milling operations.

 Fusion 360 parametric sketch and extrusion setup